tichaonax/esp8266-react-scheduler/README.md

 # Tailscape VPN integration

-Homeassistant can be accessed remotely for free if you install Tailscape [*VPN*](http://tailscale.com/)
+Homeassistant can be accessed remotely for free if you install Tailscape [*VPN*](http://tailscale.com/) client and the [*Homeassistant Add-On*](https://github.com/hassio-addons/addon-tailscale)

 <img alt="Tailscape VPN" src="doc/tailscape-integration.jpg"/>

 You will need to signup for an account and install the addon feature to homeassistant.
-After installing the add-on and configuring with the key you will need to install the VPN client in your device and thats it.
+After installing the add-on and configuring with the key you will need to install the VPN client on your device and that's it.
 ## What To Watch For

 	Like every project, it comes with challenges and lots of frustration.
 But they say no pain no gain,